-The Kellogg Center for Family Enterprises mission strongly prioritizes both the experience of the MBA students and the engagement of our alumni and past executive education participants.
-As a key element of both of those priorities, the Executive in Residence ("EIR") program has been established.
+The Kellogg Center for Family Enterprises Executive In Residence ("EIR") Program provides an opportunity for individuals with leadership experience in all aspects of the family enterprise to leverage their talents in support of KCFE and the family enterprise community.
+KCFE's mission strongly prioritizes the experience of the MBA students and the engagement of our alumni and past executive education participants.
+The Executive in Residence program supports these priorities.

-The EIR program invites Kellogg alumni and executive education past participants to a series of engagement activities with the MBA students in our Family Enterprise Club ("FEC").
-These interactions with family leaders, non family executives, and experts in the field of family enterprises provide a rich complement to the Kellogg experience for students.
+The EIR program invites Kellogg alumni and executive education past participants to engage with the Center's community of MBA students and with our executive education and alumni communities.
+These interactions with family leaders, non family executives, and experts in the field of family enterprises provide a rich complement to the Kellogg experience.
 As future alumni, students begin to engage with the community of the Center, and learn context to enhance the content that is taught in the classroom.
 EIR leaders find the engagement with students and continuing their engagement with Kellogg to be both meaningful and enriching.

-- One-on-one sessions held during a day in residence on campus with students to discuss the areas of immediate interest of the student, drawing on the expertise of the executive
+- One on one sessions held during a day in residence with students to discuss the areas of immediate interest of the student, drawing on the expertise of the executive

-- Lunch and learn programs on campus.
+- Lunch and Learn programs.
 These can be designed to be intimate conversations with a small group, or a larger speaking engagement

 - Campus treks to the executive's business location for an immersive experience with the executive and his/her business